velescore/veles-wiki/articles/en/Windows-OpenVPN-Guide.md

 ***Step 1***

-* The OpenVPN client application for Windows can be found on [OpenVPN’s Downloads page](https://openvpn.net/community-downloads/).
+* The OpenVPN client application for Windows can be found on **[OpenVPN’s Downloads page](https://openvpn.net/community-downloads/)**.
 Choose the appropriate installer version for your version of Windows.
 [https://openvpn.net/community-downloads/](https://openvpn.net/community-downloads/)

 !!! important "Important Note"